somguptaa/springboot-file-upload/README.md

-# Spring Boot File Upload API (Single & Multiple Uploads – Database Storage)
+# Spring Boot File Upload API (Single & Multiple Uploads – Database Storage + Swagger Documentation)

 This is practice project where i developed REST APIs to upload **single** and **multiple** files and store them inside a database.
 Project uses a simple architecture: